 Megan Lueck | Assistant Coach

-Megan Lueck joined the Jackrabbit women's basketball coaching staff as an assistant coach in June 2018.
+Megan Lueck is in her second season with the Jackrabbit women's basketball coaching staff as an assistant coach after joining in June 2018.

 “Megan will be an outstanding addition to the Jackrabbit family,” SDSU head coach Aaron Johnston said in announcing her hire.
 “She has strong ties to the Midwest and she has worked with outstanding coaches in our profession.
 Megan’s past experiences will help us build on the tradition of success we have established for our program.”

 Lueck (pronounced LOO-eck) spent last season at Florida State, serving as the video coordinator for a squad that posted a 26-7 record and reached the second round of the NCAA Tournament.
 She oversaw all scouting, practice and gameday videos for the Seminoles, while also coaching the practice players, assisting with recruiting efforts and overseeing 15 team managers.

 Prior to arriving at Florida State, Lueck spent the 2015-16 season as the women's basketball video coordinator at Vanderbilt.

 A native of Winona, Minnesota, Lueck began her collegiate coaching career by spending a year and half at Mercer University as a graduate assistant.
 In addition to managing all film and video operations, she directed basketball camps and helped with the team's marketing and social media efforts.

 Lueck co-founded The Coaching Assist during her time at Mercer.
 The connective resource tool bridges a gap between aspiring coaches and current coaches through engaging interviews that offer advice and guidance into pursuing the profession.